 - Hallucinations (seeing or hearing things that are not really there).

 The treatment for a Ritalin overdose will vary.
 If the overdose was recent, a healthcare provider may give certain medicines or place a tube into the stomach to "pump the stomach."
 Treatment may also involve supportive care.
-This type of care consists of treating the symptoms that occur as a result of the overdose.
-For example, supportive treatment options may include:
+This consists of treating the symptoms that occur as a result of the overdose.
+Options may include:

 - Fluids through an intravenous line (IV)